Schipperkes were used to hunt and kill rodents on Belgian ships.

 - 12-15 lbs

 Schipperkes are sturdy, active dogs with a sense of mischief.
 With its pointed ears and curious eyes, this dog is always on alert.
 Its temperament is friendly and playful.
-Though it is best known for having a black coat, they have coats in other colors.
+Although it is best known for having a black coat, the breed has coats in other colors.
 This dog is a member of the non-sporting group.

 See all of our expert product reviews.

 The history of this dog starts in Belgium.
 They were used to hunt rats and other rodents hiding on ships and barges in Brussels.
-This hard work earned them the nickname, ‘little captain.’
-They are also known as mini sheepdogs, Belgian barge dogs, and Schipps.
-Though a household may not need an expert rodent hunter, this affectionate dog makes a sweet companion for family members.
+This hard work earned them the nickname, “little captain.”
+They are also known as mini-sheepdogs, Belgian barge dogs, and Schipps.
+Since a household may not need an expert rodent hunter, this affectionate dog makes a sweet companion for family members.